andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-- Note: Remember to keep your username and the password you created in your notes, as you will need them later.
+- Note: Remember to keep your username and password you created in your notes, as you will need them later.

 5. Locate the check box at the bottom-left corner of the website and click "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.
 Please confirm.")